SydneyEckstein/SydneyEckstein/README.md

 **All Things Salesforce**
 - Experienced in cleaning and filtering hundreds of data records in the transition from a firm's legacy Salesforce org to a new Salesforce org
 - Designed and built Salesforce Lightning Web Components
 - Created and launched dashboards using Salesforce CRMA

+**Real Estate App Development**
+- Developed an application for customer's device which centralizes their listings into one, unified platform.
+- Primary and secondary research was conducted through interviews with the customer, scholarly articles, and collaboration with an Advisor.
+- Coded the backend of the app using Java and saves data locally.
+- Designed and implemented 4 GUIs using Java FX and Visual Studio Code.

 ---